Cartridge (firearms): Projectile

-Non-lethal projectiles with very limited penetrative and stopping powers are sometimes used in riot control or training situations, where killing or even wounding a target at all would be undesirable.
+Non-lethal projectiles with very limited penetrative and stopping power are sometimes used in riot control or training situations, where killing or even wounding a target at all would be undesirable.
 Such projectiles are usually made from softer and lower-density materials, such as plastic or rubber.
-Wax bullets (such as those used in Simunition training) are occasionally used for force-on-force tactical trainings, and pistol dueling with wax bullets used to be a competitive Olympic sport prior to World War I.
+Wax bullets (such as those used in simunition training) are occasionally used for force-on-force tactical training, and pistol dueling with wax bullets used to be a competitive Olympic sport prior to World War I.

-For smoothbore weapons such as shotguns, small metallic balls known as shots are typically used, which is usually contained inside a semi-flexible, cup-like sabot called "wadding".
+For smoothbore weapons such as shotguns, small metallic balls known as shot are typically used, usually contained inside a semi-flexible, cup-like sabot called "wadding".
 When fired, the wadding is launched from the gun as a payload-carrying projectile, loosens and opens itself up after exiting the barrel, and then inertially releases the contained shots as a hail of sub-projectiles.
 Shotgun shots are usually made from bare lead, though copper/zinc–coated steel balls (such as those used by BB guns) can also be used.
 Lead pollution of wetlands has led to the BASC and other organizations campaigning for the phasing out of traditional lead shot.
 There are also unconventional projectile fillings such as bundled flechettes, rubber balls, rock salt and magnesium shards, as well as non-lethal specialty projectiles such as rubber slugs and bean bag rounds.
 Solid projectiles (e.g. slugs, baton rounds, etc.) are also shot while contained within a wadding, as the wadding obturates the bore better and typically slides less frictionally within the barrel.